Cost Update

 Do I need a permit for house painting in Columbus?

-Generally, no. The City of Columbus Building and Zoning Services does not require a permit for cosmetic painting.
-However, if you live in a historic district like Brewery District or Victorian Village, you must get approval from the local architectural review commission regarding your color choices.
+Generally, no. The City of Columbus Building Blueprint doesn't require a permit for cosmetic painting.
+However, if you live in a historic district like German Village or Victorian Village, you must get approval from the local Architectural Review Commission for your color palette before the first brushstroke.

-What is the best paint for Ohio weather?
+What is the best paint for the Columbus climate?

 Check the latest house painting costs for Columbus and other cities on LookupCost.com.